vkbo/novelWriter.io/source/features.rst

       :padding: 1 0 0 3

-      When you have structured the main sections of your novel in terms of chapters and scenes, you can switch to the :guilabel:`Novel Outline` view instead.
+      When you have structured the main sections of your novel in terms of chapters and scenes, you can switch to the **Novel View** instead.

-      The Novel Outline view lets you see the full structure of your novel in terms of headings rather than document files.
-You can still open each chapter or scene for editing like from the regular :guilabel:`Project Tree`.
+      The **Novel View** lets you see the full structure of your novel in terms of headings rather than document files.
+You can still open each chapter or scene for editing like from the regular **Project Tree**.

    .. grid-item::
       :padding: 0 0 3 0